Your Guide To Growing Roses

 David Austin Rose ‘Darcey Bussell’.
 Give potted roses regular care and they’ll bloom all summer long.

-Summer – Feed And Grow
+Summer – Feed & Grow

 As the temperatures steadily warm and roses begin to grow more vigorously, they need to be fed.
 A healthy, rapidly-growing plant is naturally more resistant to pests and diseases.
 Good nutrition and sufficient water are the key to happily growing roses!
 Starting in late May, begin applying a slow-release plant food that’s formulated for blooming plants and re-apply every 4-6 weeks.
 Or feed more often with a water-soluble food that you can simply mix into the watering can when you’re watering anyway.